devRF/devRF/README.md

+- 👋 Hi,
-- 👋 Hi, I’m Ricardo
+- I’m Ricardo
-- 👀 A Web Developer and Salesforce Admnistrator
+- 👀 A Software Developer and Salesforce Admnistrator
-- 🌱 I’m currently learning Salesforce B2B and B2C
+- 🌱 I’m currently into Salesforce B2B and B2C
 <!--- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @devrf on Instagram
 --->